qualcomm-qrb-ros/qrb_ros_color_space_convert/README.md

 - Supports `dmabuf` fd as input and output
 - Input and output image receive and send with QRB ROS transport
 - Hardware acceleration with GPU by OpenGL ES
+- Also support the color space conversion with CPU by OpenCV

 <div align="center">
   <img src="./docs/assets/architecture.png" alt="architecture">